datkk06/OpenStack-Tutorial/Content/swift.md

 * _openstack-swift-account_: the account service maintains databases of all of the containers accessible by any given account.
 There is one database file for each account, and they are replicated across the cluster.
 Any account has access to a particular group of containers.
 An account maps to a tenant in the identity service.
 The account service handles listings of objects (what objects are in a specific container) using the container database.

-In addition, the following components are in place for proper operation:

-* **Ring files** Contain details of all the storage devices, and are used to calculate where a particular piece of data is stored.
-* **Object storage** With either the XFS file system.
-The mount point is expected to be ``/srv/node``.
-* **Housekeeping processes** For example, replication and auditors.

 ###Implementing the Swift Object Storage Service
 On the Controller node, install the necessary components for the Swift object storage service, including the swift client and memcached